 In the same voyage, Houot described a “beak-nosed skate” (an unidentified Raja sp.) cruising along the seafloor at 7,200 ft.
 (2,190m).

-The most cosmopolitan of our shark and ray species inhabit all British territorial waters (i.e. out to 12 nautical miles – 22km – from shore), including the North Atlantic, English Channel and North Sea.
+The most cosmopolitan of our shark and ray species inhabit all British territorial waters (i.e., out to 12 nautical miles—22km—from shore), including the North Atlantic, English Channel and North Sea.
 These species are the lesser and greater spotted catsharks, and the spiny dogfish (Squalus acanthias) along with the common skate and the thornback ray.
 Most of the other species seem to be found only in small pockets, or narrow strips around the UK.
-Overall, of the thousand or so species of elasmobranch, 59 are known from UK waters, and a few other species are in the “maybe” category because of anecdotal sightings or the presence of their egg cases.
+Overall, of the thousand or so species of elasmobranch, 60 are known from UK waters, and a few other species are in the “maybe” category because of anecdotal sightings or the presence of their egg cases.

-Of these 59 species, 35 are sharks and 24 are rays (see UK Elasmobranch Species Checklist).
-The UK elasmobranch fauna is diverse, ranging from the well-known bottom-dwelling coastal small-spotted (or lesser spotted) catshark that’s found throughout our waters to the deep-water Greenland shark (Somniosus microcephalus) that’s resident only in Scottish waters and an occasional visitor to North Sea coasts.
-British waters are home to the second largest fish species in the modern-day oceans, the basking shark (Cetorhinus maximus), which can be found around the entire UK, although they’re seasonal, tending to arrive in the south-west during the spring and gradually move northwards.
+Of these 60 species, 36 are sharks and 24 are rays (see: Sharks and Rays in British Waters).
+The UK elasmobranch fauna is diverse, ranging from the well-known bottom-dwelling coastal small-spotted (or lesser spotted) catshark that's found throughout our waters to the deep-water Greenland shark (Somniosus microcephalus) that's resident only in Scottish waters and an occasional visitor to North Sea coasts.
+British waters are home to the second largest fish species in the modern-day oceans, the basking shark (Cetorhinus maximus), which can be found around the entire UK, although they're seasonal, tending to arrive in the south-west during the spring and gradually move northwards.

 We also have some of the more striking species as occasional visitors including the bigeye thresher (Alopias superciliosus) and common thresher (Alopias vulpinus).
 Common threshers have a range extending throughout the north Atlantic, but are more likely to be encountered off the south-west coast of England, as far east as the Isle of Wight, while bigeyes only rarely stray as far north as Cornwall.
 Smooth hammerheads (Sphyrna zygaena) also turn up from time to time, their range extending as north to Northern Ireland and east through the English Channel.
-There are occasional reports of great white sharks (Carcharodon carcharias) in British waters (see UK Great White Shark?), but although the range of this species has been updated to include the UK there remains to be any confirmed sightings and most turn out to be basking sharks.
+There are occasional reports of great white sharks (Carcharodon carcharias) in British waters (see: Great white shark in British waters?), but although the range of this species has been updated to include the UK there remains to be any confirmed sightings and most turn out to be basking sharks.